casper-network/ceps/text/0000-configurable-delegation-limits.md

 ### Extending `ValidatorBid` struct

+To enable delegations validation `ValidatorBid` would be modified to include `minimum_delegation_amount` and `maximum_delegation_amount` fields.
+Those fields would be non-optional to avoid adding conditional logic whenever delegation limits are handled.
+If a user does not provide any custom values when placing a bid, global chainspec limits would be used as defaults.

+This change would also require implementing a data migration, to transform existing bids to a new format.

 ### Adding optional runtime args to `add_bid`

+`add_bid` entry point of the auction contract would be modified to include additional runtime arguments - `minimum_delegation_amount` and `maximum_delegation_amount`.
+Both of those are intended to be optional, so if a validator doesn't want to set their own limits they will be able to pass `null` values in the contract call.
+In this case global limits will be used as defaults.

+New arguments would be validated to be compliant with global limits.
+This also requires adding a new `Error` variant to indicate incorrect settings.

 ### Forced undelegation

+If we decide to forcibly unstake delegators whose bids are outside newly configured limits we'd need to implement a process of bulk delegation removal.

+To avoid repeadetly fetching all `DelegatorBids` on each `add_bid` execution, this process would be ran at the end of an era, after the auction has been ran.

+The implementation itself would be broadly similar to what happens currently when a validator withdraws their bid using the `withdraw_bid` entry point of the auction contract - we'd loop over all `ValidatorBids`, fetching all related `DelegatorBids` and validating their amounts.
+If a given stake is outside the configured limits, it would be transferred to an `UnbondingPurse` and returned to the delegator's main purse.

 ### Additional validation in `delegate`

+Actual enforcement of custom delegation limits would happen in auction contract's `delegate` entry point.

+Any new bids would be validated againsts a validator's configuration, similarly to how they are currently checked to comply with a global minimum amount.

+`ValidatorBid` is already being retrieved in the current implementation to validate that the specified validator actually exists, so changes would only include the validation and introduction of a new `Error` variant.

+Validation against the global limits would also be removed, since we can assume that a validator's custom configuration already respects those limits.

 ## Drawbacks